 CDKL5 Deficiency Disorder (CDD) is a monogenic, neurodevelopmental disorder characterized by treatment-resistant epilepsy and severe neurodevelopmental delay.
-The disease is caused by loss-of-function mutations in a protein kinase called CDKL5 which is responsible for normal neuronal function.
+The disease is caused by loss-of-function mutations in the CDKL5 gene, which encodes a protein kinase whose expression is required for proper neuronal function.
 The mechanisms by which loss of CDKL5 expression leads to this neurodevelopmental disorder remain unclear.
 The gene encoding this protein is located on the X chromosome, with heterozygous females primarily affected.
 The disease does not exhibit neurodegeneration, and animal models strongly suggest the potential for reversibility of phenotypes associated with loss of CDKL5.
 While clinical development of novel therapeutics is underway, the current standard of care is not fully effective at managing seizures in all patients, or in the treatment of non-seizure symptoms such as neurodevelopmental or motor deficits.